9 Summer Lesson Planning Tips for Exhausted Elementary Music Teachers

 Revise Lessons That Need Improvement

-Identify lessons that haven’t gone well in the past and need revision.
-Look for alternative lessons, resources, and activities to teach and reinforce those same concepts in a new way.
+Identify lessons that have NOT gone well in the past.
+Brainstorm ways to modify or enhance those lessons.
+Or, look for alternative lessons, resources, and activities to teach and reinforce those same concepts in a new way.
 Add these new resources and activities to your lesson bank for future use.

 Plan for Ways to Be More Efficient